A short introduction to Monstrous Moonshine: Monstrous Moonshine

 \section{Monstrous Moonshine}

 \paragraph{First observations and Thompson's conjecture}

-Even if the $J$-invariant (known since the $19$th century) and the monster group (intuited at the beginning of the 70's) do not seem to be related at all, these two objects are intimately tied together.
-The correspondence between them has been called \textit{Monstrous Moonshine}.
-In 1978, John McKay noted that:
+Even if the $J$-invariant and the monster group do not seem to be related at all at first glance, they actually are.
+This surprising correspondence has been dubbed the \textit{Monstrous Moonshine}.
+In began in 1978 with McKay's famous observation that

-Keeping the notations of the first two sections, this equality has to be understood as $c(2)=r_1+r_2$.
-The size of the numbers involved makes this equality quite thrilling, but of course it could be a mere coincidence, just as most of the people originally thought.
-A few months later though, Thompson came out with the following new observations \cite{thompson}: